Sign up today for Volunteer Orientation!

-Reason for being at shelter: Stray
+Reason for being at shelter: Transferred in from Florida

 At the Olympic Peninsula Humane Society, we are committed to caring for and finding permanent homes for the homeless animals of Clallam County.
 As an open admission shelter, we take in any animal that is brought to us.
 We do not turn animals away.
 Each year approximately 2,000 animals are brought into the shelter.
 We rely on the generosity of our community to help care for our residents.
 Thank you to everyone who makes a donation or adopts an animal into your family.

-Every Saturday – Petco Adoption 10 a.m. – 2 p.m.
+Every Saturday – Petco Adoption, 10 a.m. – 2 p.m.

-2015 OPHS Board Meeting Dates
+2016 OPHS Board Meeting Dates